What Owning 85% of The U.S. Economy Means

 • 171: average number of contacts in their e-mail or mobile lists

 If women direct where the money is spent, why do you think this advisory group doesn’t even include one?
 Think Jim McCann runs his business differently than he chooses which boards to belong to?
 Take a look at his management team at 1-800-flowers.com.
 There are 10 senior executives.
-One is a woman and she is a…yes, the human resources senior vp.
+One is a woman, and she is a…yes, the human resources senior VP.
 Let’s look at the board – seven men, one woman.
-Women aren’t valued enough to put in high positions, only to buy product, I guess.
+Women aren’t valued enough to be put in high positions, only to buy products, I guess.

 It’s not like women aren’t getting educated or making strides.
 WomenMovingMillions.com notes:

-1. Women represent 51% of the nations PhDs, 51% of business school applicants, 67% of college graduates, and more than 70% of 2012 Valedictorians in the US.
+1. Women represent 51% of the nation’s PhDs, 51% of business school applicants, 67% of college graduates, and more than 70% of 2012 Valedictorians in the US.

 2. Nationally, about 58 percent of US college undergraduates are women, with some campuses at 70 percent.

-3. Nationally, women are 57 percent of all US college students but only 26 percent of full professors, 23 percent of university presidents and 14 percent of presidents at the doctoral degree-granting institutions.
+3. Nationally, women are 57 percent of all US college students but only 26 percent of full professors, 23 percent of university presidents, and 14 percent of presidents at the doctoral degree-granting institutions.

 4. In 2011, 37 percent of young women had at least a bachelor’s degree compared to 29 percent of young men in the US.

-5. In 2009, 57.2% of Bachelor Degrees, 60.4% of Masters Degrees, and 52.3% of Doctoral Degrees awarded in the US were awarded to women.
+5. In 2009, 57.2% of Bachelor’s Degrees, 60.4% of Master’s Degrees, and 52.3% of Doctoral Degrees awarded in the US were awarded to women.

 So why aren’t we winning?
 I think many women don’t want to be invited to a party simply to even up the numbers.
 We want to be valued.
 And, the only way we can do that is to show businesses what owning 85% of the U.S. Economy means.
-Companies that don’t value us, shouldn’t get our business.
+Companies that don’t value us shouldn’t get our business.
 It’s that simple.
 If you want to know which companies have a vested interest in you, 2020wob.com (Women on Boards) has created a directory of companies and sorted them by women’s participation on boards.
-If you link over to the site and put only the state in under the ‘company directory’ section, then press ‘search’ you’ll get an entire list of companies in a particular state with codes for the percentage of women on each company’s board.
+If you link over to the site and put only the state in under the ‘company directory’ section, then press ‘search’, you’ll get an entire list of companies in a particular state with codes for the percentage of women on each company’s board.
 Once you find out info, take it to social media.

-As time goes on, we’ll get better at sharing information with each other, then those that once ignored us will be begging to have us as part of their team.
+As time goes on, we’ll get better at sharing information with each other, and those who once ignored us will be begging to have us as part of their team.
 If they don’t, they won’t have the benefit of our intelligence and experience or our money.
 As for Metamorphic Ventures.
 I haven’t heard of any of the companies in their portfolio.
 I don’t see how success follows any company that leaves out the insight of half of the world market, but that’s their choice.
 Ours is to #ownit.

 Share :